vmware-samples/vcenter-event-broker-appliance/examples/python/pre-filter/README.md

 # vCenter Managed Object Pre-Filter

 ## Description
-This function allows you to use regex filters to match against the inventory paths of any managed object references received from vCenter.
-If all the filters you define match, the function will trigger a definable [chained function](https://github.com/openfaas/workshop/blob/master/lab4.md#call-one-function-from-another).
+This function allows you to use regex filters to match against any cloud event data field, including the inventory paths of any managed object references received from vCenter.
+If the filters you define match, the function will trigger a definable [chained function](https://github.com/openfaas/workshop/blob/master/lab4.md#call-one-function-from-another).
 As such it can be used in front of any existing function to limit the scope of when that function is run - for example, if you only want to tag VMs within a specific folder or resource pool when they're powered on (rather than all VMs).

 ## Get the example function